Driveway Gate Installation Cost

 • A lot of tradespeople have online portfolios and websites for you to check out their previous jobs and any reviews that they have received from past clients.
 This is a great way to check them out before hiring them.

-• If the gate fitting is electric, make sure your tradesperson is Part P qualified.
+• If the gate fitting is electric, make sure your tradesperson is qualified to carry out Part P electrical work.
 This will ensure the electrics are certified to Part P of the Building Regulations.

 • Always ensure that the contractor working on your property has the correct liability insurance to protect both them and you from any issues further down the line.